ksu-cs-textbooks/cis400/content/D-milestones/10-website-milestone-1.md

 ##### Display the Syrup Flavors
 List the flavors available for the Syrups somewhere on the page, under a heading "Syrup Flavors".

+### Website Milestone 1 Rubric

+Every assignment begins with 100 points, from which points are deducted using the following rubric.
+If the total score is reduced to 0, then the assignment is assigned a grade of 0.

+Comments
+* -1 point for every public member (other than test methods) not commented using XML-Style comments, as is discussed in the [documentation chapter]({{<ref "1-object-orientation/03-documentation">}}).
+* -1 point for every file not containing a header describing the file purpose and author(s). **Note: you do not need to include these in CSHTML files**

+Privacy Page
+* -20 points if the privacy page is missing
+* -5 points if the page title does not contain "Privacy"
+* -5 points if a header with the term "Privacy" or "Privacy Policy" does not appear above the privacy message
+* -10 points if the page does not contain the supplied privacy message

+About Page
+* -20 points if the about page is missing
+* -5 points if the page title does not contain "About"
+* -5 points if a header with the term "About" does not appear above the about message
+* -10 points if the page does not contain the supplied about message

+Layout
+* -5 points if the flying saucer logo does not appear in the navigation bar
+* -5 points if the string "The Flying Saucer" does not appear in the title
+* -5 points for each missing navigation link (Should contain links for about, privacy, entrees, sides, and drinks)

+Home Page
+* -20 points if the home page is missing
+* -10 points for each missing section (should have a section for entrees, sides, drinks, Syrup flavors, Juice Flavors, and Egg Styles)
+* -5 points for each item missing from a section (i.e. missing the "Space Scramble" in the "Entrees" section)
+* -5 points for each menu item missing its image, name, price, calories, or description

+UML Diagram
+* -2 points for every missing or incorrect class
+* -2 points for every missing or incorrect association

+{{% notice info %}}
+You only need to include one UML box for each razor page (cshtml and cshtml.cs).
+Technically, the cshtml file is just a text file, and the cshtml.cs file defines a model class, so we only need to include the class defined in the cshtml.cs file.

+Alternatively, you can represent the cshtml portion as a box labeled with the page name, and draw an association line between it and the model class it uses (just a  plain line if fine, as the cshtml page is not a class).
+{{% /notice %}}

+### Submissions

+* Create a new release tag - Submit the release URL

+  * Your release tag for this project should be a new minor version, i.e. if your first Point of Sale milestone was **v.1.0.0**, this release will be **v1.3.0**.

+  * If you do not remember how to do this, please revisit the [Git Workflows]({{<ref "b-git-workflows/01-introduction">}})